-Ash Wednesday is the beginning of Lent, and for New Orleans' Catholics that means sacrifice.
-So, Mardi Gras is the last bash before Lent.
-But, this is New Orleans, and one day of partying is simply not enough.
+Ash Wednesday is the beginning of Lent, and for New Orleans's Catholics, that means sacrifice, so Mardi Gras is the last bash before Lent.
+But this is New Orleans, and one day of partying is simply not enough.
 Technically the season of Mardi Gras, called Carnival, begins on January 6th, the Feast of the Epiphany.

 The Carnival Season

 The Mardi Gras Parades start about two weeks before the actual date of Mardi Gras.
 There are several types of parades.
 Some are put on by "old line" Krewes, the traditionalists who have the tableau balls, and a king and queen elected from within the Krewe.
-These Krewes go back to the 1800's and really established the Mardi Gras traditions in New Orleans.
+These Krewes go back to the 1800s, and they are credit for establishing the Mardi Gras traditions still occurring today in New Orleans.
 The Krewe of Rex presents the oldest of these parades and dates back to 1872.
-Rex parades on Mardi Gras day and the King of Rex is the official King of Carnival.
+Rex parades on Mardi Gras day, and the King of Rex is the official King of Carnival.

 The newest of the Super Krewes, Orpheus parades the night of Lundi Gras.